Hotel Name: Shangri-La Hotel Bangkok.

 Of course not everyone likes to sit outside in Bangkok, so there is plenty of room inside.

 I was glad I had already eaten enough by the time I discovered the pancake bar.
-Definition of enough at an all-you-can-eat buffet varies wildly, but I figured I should not go near this ice cream wheel.
+The definition of enough at an all-you-can-eat buffet varies wildly, but I figured I should not go near this ice cream wheel.

 Booking at the Shangri-La Hotel